 7) Wait, they do have your book!
 It was just out of order.
 Reverse both earlier feelings, completely.
 You are now elated and terrified.

-8) There are two copies.
+8) There are three copies.
 If there were only one, you could walk away right now.
 Because, you’d tell yourself, it might be sad to offer to sign their one and only paperback copy of your book, a copy they were probably planning to return to the publisher tomorrow.
 A copy they probably ordered by mistake.
-If there were five, with a lovely staff pick card right below, you could waltz confidently to the counter.
+If there were seven, with a lovely staff pick card right below, you could waltz confidently to the counter.
 But you have to do this.
 Because it helps the store, and it doesn’t hurt you either.
-And everyone knows that this is how you build relationships with booksellers.
+And you’ve been told that this is how you build relationships with booksellers.
+You suspect it might also be how you annoy booksellers.
 You think it might be more fun to go drinking with the booksellers.
 But it’s 11 a.m., and that’s probably not an option.

 9) Delay.
 Take a picture of your friend Jeff’s book and post it to his Facebook wall.
 Try to identify the one shelf with the greatest concentration of authors you’ve met in real life.
 Meeting someone online doesn’t count.
 Change the rules and do it again, because online totally counts.

-10) You cannot afford all seven of the books that have somehow wound up in your arms.
+10) You cannot afford all eight of the books that have somehow wound up in your arms.
 Acknowledge that you will buy them anyway.

 11) Walk to the counter.
 Let the woman with the raincoat go first.
 She surely doesn’t want to wait behind you while you sign books.

 12) Why didn’t you bring your kids?
 They’re cute little shields, and half the time they’ll do you the favor of loudly announcing your presence before you have to: “Mommy, they have your book!
 Hi, this is my mommy’s book!”